-The a la carte Thanksgiving menu features slow roasted turkey with whipped potatoes, green beans and cranberry sauce.
+The a la carte Thanksgiving menu features slow-roasted turkey with whipped potatoes, green beans, and cranberry sauce.
 There’s even a vegetarian loaf for your meat-free cousin.
-Yet if you want to celebrate both Thanksgiving and the lowcountry, consider the blue crab bisque, fried green tomatoes and housemade pimento cheese.
+Yet if you want to celebrate both Thanksgiving and the lowcountry, consider the blue crab bisque, fried green tomatoes, and housemade pimento cheese.

 Seafood lovers should ask for the Champagne bar menu — full of favorites like oysters on the half shell, beluga caviar and beef tartare.
-You won’t even miss the turkey because the Peninsula is known for its pan roasted jumbo sea scallops and roast breast of duck with oyster mushrooms.
+You won’t even miss the turkey because the Peninsula is known for its pan-roasted jumbo sea scallops and roast breast of duck with oyster mushrooms.
 Yet you can still look forward to everyone’s favorite Thanksgiving side dish: golden whipped mashed potatoes.

-Another restaurant that features a hybrid lowcountry/Thanksgiving menu is the Charleston Grill.
+Another restaurant that features a hybrid lowcountry/Thanksgiving menu in Charleston is the Charleston Grill.
 Here, you can get the turkey and all the trimmings — including sweet potato puree, cornbread dressing and green beans.
 Or, you can enjoy a more creative entrée, such as the beef tenderloin, braised lamb or roasted fall vegetables.

-The set menu comes with an appetizer (such as the duck pastrami, crab cake or East Coast oysters) and a dessert (choose between the pumpkin cake, black forest baked Alaska or apple tart).
+The set menu comes with an appetizer (such as the duck pastrami, crab cake, or East Coast oysters) and a dessert (choose between the pumpkin cake, black forest baked Alaska, or apple tart).

 Another great option for those who don’t want to indulge in the “traditional American” Thanksgiving meal, 5Church is offering an inventive “New American” menu on Thanksgiving.
-Dishes include clams on the half-shell, ramen, lamb burgers, braided ravioli and fried chicken.
+Dishes include clams on the half-shell, ramen, lamb burgers, braided ravioli, and fried chicken.

 Of course, you’ll need to save room for dessert.
 Six desserts top the list and are all served with vanilla ice cream.

-Virginia’s on King will be serving an a la carte menu on Thanksgiving that features a traditional American turkey dinner with cornbread dressing, whipped potatoes and cranberry sauce.
-They’ll also offer lowcountry favorites, like shrimp and grits, country fried steak and fried chicken.
+Virginia’s on King will be serving an a la carte menu on Thanksgiving that features a traditional American turkey dinner with cornbread dressing, whipped potatoes, and cranberry sauce.
+They’ll also offer lowcountry favorites, like shrimp and grits, country-fried steak, and fried chicken.
 Appetizers will include pimento cheese and their famous deviled eggs.

 Charleston’s famous restaurant Husk doesn’t even take a night off for Thanksgiving.
 Chef Travis Grimes’ modern take on lowcountry cuisine has been praised by everyone from the James Beard Foundation to the Golden Spoon Awards.

 Their annual turkey day dinner is legendary.
-Past years’ menus have included dishes such as heritage turkey with whipped potatoes, Carolina catfish and Atlantic grouper.
+Past years’ menus have included dishes such as heritage turkey with whipped potatoes, Carolina catfish, and Atlantic grouper.